This is the multi-page printable view of this section. Click here to print.

 Microsoft SQL Server(DBaaS) service allows you to view and edit the full resource list and detailed information.
 Microsoft SQL Server(DBaaS) Details page consists of Details, Tags, Operation History tabs, and for databases with a configured Replica, a Replica Information tab is additionally provided.

-- Click the resource to view detailed information on the Microsoft SQL Server(DBaaS) List page.
-You will be taken to the Microsoft SQL Server(DBaaS) Details page.
+- Microsoft SQL Server(DBaaS) List Click the resource to view detailed information on the page.
+Microsoft SQL Server(DBaaS) Details It navigates to the page.

 - Microsoft SQL Server(DBaaS) Details At the top of the page, status information and information about additional features are displayed.